 The program offers solid theoretical grounding, research-based teaching & practice-based activities to improve your employability in an international marketplace.
 We focus on the individual student and have a passionate commitment to teaching—together with the varied range of courses you would find in larger institutions.
 Program strengths include the following:

-- A choice of four different areas of study in English Language and Anglophone Literature:
+- A choice of three different areas of study in English Language and Anglophone Literature:

 - Linguistics (areas of concentration include discourse analysis and sociolinguistics)